 Issue of Debenture at Par

 When the issue price of the debenture is equal to its face value, the debenture is said to be issued at par.
 When a debenture is issued at par, the long-term borrowings in the liabilities section of the balance sheet equals the cash in the assets side of the balance sheet.
-Thus, no further adjustment is required to balance the assets and the liabilities of the company.
-The company can collect the whole amount in one installment i.e on an application or in two installments i.e. on an application and subsequent allotment.
-However, there might be a scenario in which money is collected in more than two installments i.e. on an application, on an allotment and at various calls by the company.
+Thus, no further adjustment is required to balance the company’s assets and liabilities.
+The company can collect the whole amount in one installment, i.e., on an application, or in two installments, i.e., on an application and subsequent allotment.
+However, there might be a scenario in which money is collected in more than two installments, i.e., on an application, on an allotment, and at various calls by the company.

 Issue of Debenture at Discount

 The debenture is said to be issued at a discount when the issue price is below its nominal value.
 Let us take an example – a Rs.
 100 debenture is issued at Rs.
 90, then Rs.10 is the discount amount.
-In such a scenario, the liabilities and the assets sides of the balance sheet do not match.
-Thus, the discount on debentures’ issuance is noted as a capital loss and is charged to ‘Securities Premium Account’ and is reflected as an asset.
+In such a scenario, the balance sheet’s liabilities and assets sides do not match.
+Thus, the discount on debentures’ issuance is noted as a capital loss and is charged to the ‘Securities Premium Account’ and is reflected as an asset.
 The discount can be written off later.

 Issue of Debenture at Premium

 When the price of the debenture is more than its nominal value, it is said to be issued at a premium.
 For example, a Rs.
-100 debenture is issued for Rs.105 and Rs.5 is the premium amount.
-Again, assets and liabilities do not match in such situation.
-Therefore, the premium amount is credited to Securities Premium Account and is reflected under ‘Reserves and Surpluses’ on the liabilities side of the balance sheet.
+100 debenture is issued for Rs.105, and Rs.5 is the premium amount.
+Again, assets and liabilities do not match in such a situation.
+Therefore, the premium amount is credited to Securities Premium Account.
+And is reflected under ‘Reserves and Surpluses’ on the liabilities side of the balance sheet.

 Issue of Debenture for Consideration Other Than Cash

 Debentures can also be issued for consideration other than cash.
 Generally, companies follow this route with their vendors.
 So, instead of paying the cash for the assets purchased from the vendor, the companies issue debentures for consideration other than cash.
-In this case, also, the debentures can be issued at a par, premium or discount and are accounted for in the similar fashion.
+In this case, also, the debentures can be issued at par, premium, or discount and are accounted for in a similar fashion.

-Conclusion: Several companies decide to issue debentures to raise capital, along with the other sources of long-term finance.
-The companies need to follow the regulations and the procedure associated with the issuance of debentures.
-Further, they also need to account debentures issued at a par, premium or discount accordingly.
+Several companies decide to issue debentures to raise capital and other long-term finance sources.
+The companies need to follow the regulations and the procedure associated with issuing debentures.
+Further, they also need to account for debentures issued at par, premium, or discount accordingly.